tertek/tertek.github.io/_posts/2025-03-31-setup-stable-diffusion-locally.md

 ### Install Stable-Diffusion-Web-UI

-we will use the automatic installation approach, that will pull all required dependencies and spin up the local webserver for the UI.
-The following are condensed and improved instructions from the [original documentation for automatic install on Linux](https://github.com/AUTOMATIC1111/stable-diffusion-webui?tab=readme-ov-file#automatic-installation-on-linux.
+We will use the automatic installation approach, that will pull all required dependencies and spin up the local webserver for the UI.
+The following are condensed and improved instructions from the [original documentation for automatic install on Linux](https://github.com/AUTOMATIC1111/stable-diffusion-webui?tab=readme-ov-file#automatic-installation-on-linux).
 Since we setup CUDA for Linux, let's continue on the same basis (Debian based, Ubuntu 24.04).

 #### Install OS dependencies